teimurjan/teimurjan.github.io.development/src/posts/2019-11-27-digits-recognizer-from-zero-to-an-applicaiton.md

 4
 ```

-As you see our web app correctly detected that it is 4.
+Great, our web app correctly detected that it is 4.

 ### Final result